 I also teach classes in writing craft.
-A new round of classes will begin in July 2015, but in the meantime, you can check out my bestselling Busy Writer’s Guides series.
+A new round of classes will begin in late 2016, but in the meantime, you can check out my bestselling Busy Writer’s Guides series.
 Each book in the Busy Writer’s Guides series is intended to give you enough theory so that you can understand why things work and why they don’t, but also enough examples to see how that theory looks in practice.
 In addition, they provide tips and exercises to help you take it to the pages of your own story with an editor’s-eye view.
 I cut the fluff so that you can have more time to write and more time to live your life.

 I blog two days a week for both readers and writers.

 Tuesdays are where fantasy, science fiction, and real life collide.
 I don’t believe that fantasy is about escaping this world.
 The best fantasy helps us see life in this world in a new way and gives us a safe place to explore problems that might otherwise be too difficult to face.
 It shows us the worst of humanity and also the heights of love and sacrifice that good people can reach when they overcome their fear.
 Want a taste?
 Who’s Your Unicorn?

 Thursdays are for writing.
 I post on craft, editing, and publishing as my way to give back to other writers.
 Do you know the 10 Writing Mistakes that Kill Your First Chapter?

 Sometimes on this site I include affiliate codes.
 Please click here to read my full disclosure policy.